Overlap in Observational Studies with High-Dimensional Covariates: Strict Overlap and Modeling Assumptions

-Here, the variable $b(X_{1:p})$ is a \emph{balancing score}, introduced by \citet{Rosenbaum1983}. $b(X_{1:p})$ is a sufficient summary of the covariates $X_{1:p}$ for the treatment assignment $T$ because the propensity score $e(X_{1:p})$ can be written as a function of $b(X_{1:p})$ alone, i.e., there exists some $h(\cdot)$ such that
+Here, the variable $b(X_{1:p})$ is a \emph{balancing score} as in \citet{Rosenbaum1983}.
+The propensity score is the coarsest balancing score in the sense that there exists some $h(\cdot)$ such that $ e(X_{1:p}) = h(b(X_{1:p})). $ Thus, $b(X_{1:p})$ is a sufficient summary of the covariates $X_{1:p}$ for the treatment assignment $T$, and overlap in $b(X_{1:p})$ is a sufficient condition for overlap in the entire covariate set $X_{1:p}$.

-This is a restatement of the fact that the propensity score is the coarsest balancing score \citep{Rosenbaum1983}.

-Overlap in a balancing score $b(X_{1:p})$ is a sufficient condition for overlap in the entire covariate set $X_{1:p}$.